 AppDaemon supports sequences as a simple way of re-using predefined steps of commands.
 The initial usecase for sequences is to allow users to create scenes within AppDaemon, however they are useful for many other things.
-Sequences are fairly simple and allow the user to define 2 types of activity:
+Sequences are fairly simple and allow the user to define 3 types of activities:

-- A call_service command with arbitrary parameters - A configurable delay between steps.
+- · A call\service command with arbitrary parameters - A configurable delay between steps. - Pause execution, until an entity has a certain state

 In the case of a scene, of course you would not want to use the delay, and would just list all the devices to be switched on or off, however, if you wanted a light to come on for 30 seconds, you could use a script to turn the light on, wait 30 seconds and then turn it off.
-Unlike in synchronous apps, delays are fine in scripts as they will not hold the apps_thread up.
+Unlike in synchronous apps, delays are fine in scripts as they will not hold the apps\thread up.